rythos42/ArmadaData/readme.md

 ## To get started developing ##
 1. (optional?)
 Install IntelliJ
+2. (optional?)
+Install Java SDK 11 (VASSAL was cranky if I used other versions)
-2. Set project path variable `VASSAL_BASEDIR` to point to your VASSAL directory, like `C:\Program Files\Vassal-3.5.3`.
+3. Set project path variable `VASSAL_BASEDIR` to point to your VASSAL directory, like `C:\Program Files\Vassal-3.5.3`.
-3. Set project path variable `VASSAL_MODULE_BASEDIR` to point to the directory where you keep your VASSAL modules, or the location of the Armada module.
+4. Set project path variable `VASSAL_MODULE_BASEDIR` to point to the directory where you keep your VASSAL modules, or the location of the Armada module.
-3. Build the project
+5. Build the project
-4. In the VASSAL module select screen, add the extension from {repo}\out\artifacts\CreateVMDX\ArmadaData.vmdx
+6. In the VASSAL module select screen, add the extension from {repo}\out\artifacts\CreateVMDX\ArmadaData.vmdx

 ## Future ##
 - Faction auto-selection